oscarcardoso/flextimemonitor/README.md

 A small Android app for keeping track of flex time hours without having to wait for HR table update.

 ## TODO in v0.0.5
+- Setup the Flex2 schedule: Saturdays count as a regular day, lunch time is just half an hour.
 - Setup the Edit Mode View.
 - Add buttons to delete or modify day/event status.
 - Restructure the database access procedure to show a loading screen and make load/read more efficiently.
+- Add a status bar notification for quick access.
+(With check action if possible).

 ## TODO in v0.0.4
 - Add, remove and edit a Day Off (vacations, special permits, days off, reposition days).